mostafarawy/tic-tac-toe-game/README.md

 How to run the application:

 Setting up the DB:
-Create Postgres database called "game" Default credentials: DB_USER="postgres" , DB_PASSWORD=""
+Create Postgres database called "game" Default credentials: DB_USER="postgres" , DB_PASSWORD="1234"

 Import from source code:

 /path directly to your database.
+(Ex: C:/Users/Mibrahim/Desktop/javaproject/database)

 Starting the server:
 Kindly use the JAR file of the server to open the GUI and then press the toggle button to turn it on.